-Although still only 32 years of age, the once-promising career of one-time French starlet seems all but over.
+Although still only 33 years of age, the once-promising career of the French starlet seems all but over.
 Tipped to reach the very heights of European football on the back of a big-money move to Milan in 2006 when barely out of his teens, Gourcuff appeared to be on the cusp of a top-notch career.
 To say that Gourcuff’s career has not subsequently panned out the way it was anticipated, would be a gross understatement.

 Born in Ploemeur, France, in 1986, Gourcuff is the son of Christian Gourcuff, who enjoyed a reasonable career as a player in the French leagues and has since spent more than 35 years in management in France and beyond.

 Yoann signed for Rennes as a boy at the same time his father was the manager of the club, and when Gourcuff Senior moved to Rennes, he followed suit and played for the club’s youth and reserve sides.

 In 2004, his senior breakthrough came and he spent the next two seasons flitting between the club’s first team and reserves under the management of Laszlo Boloni, before finally nailing down a starting spot for the 2005-06 season.

 This season saw Gourcuff earn a reputation as a creative attacking midfielder.
 Able to both set up and score goals, Gourcuff was a sought after commodity and was linked with a number of clubs, with Arsenal and Ajax being amongst them.